turbotobias/mono/readme.md

-Draft for faster typescript lookup without pre-bundling
+Draft for faster typescript lookup in a monorepo without pre-bundling

-Because it's hard to read when it takes seconds to read what you're looking at
+Because it's hard to read code when it takes seconds to see the word you're looking at

 **Goals**
-- fastest type lookup
+1. optimal builds
-- optimal builds
+2. fastest type lookup
-- reliably (that is, javascript reliable)
+3. reliably (that is, javascript reliable)

-**Maybe**
+**Code organisation**

-- `/sources` never bundle (only emits .d.ts for outputs)
+- `/sources` projects that never bundle (only emits .d.ts for outputs)
-- `/outputs` always bundle (directly from sources)
+- `/outputs` projects that always bundle (directly from sources)

 **Why**